lsiemens/QBox/README.md

 On the backend side of the project, for a given potential the energy eigenvalues and eigenstates need to be precomputed.
-Applying a Wick rotation to the Schrodinger equation produces a new equation that is analogous to the diffusion equation with an added source term.
+Applying a Wick rotation to the Schrödinger equation produces a new equation that is analogous to the diffusion equation with an added source term.
 The energy eigenstates can be found from this equation using a Gram-Schmidt orthonormalization.